elo-enterprises/k8s-tools/README.md

     run --entrypoint bash alpine -c "make self.demo"
 ```

-Eagle-eyed readers will spot that the more verbose equivalent above is *actually already broken* because alpine won't have bash!
-Whereas our equivalent with `make` autodetects what shell to use with the container.
-Even better, the Makefile-based approach scales to lots of utility-containers in separate compose files, and can detect and prevent whole categories of errors (like typos in the name of the compose-file, service name, etc) at the start of a hour-long process instead of somewhere in the middle.
+Container-dispatch with `Makefile.compose.mk` can also autodetect what shell to use with the container (via the [`<svc_name>/__shell__` target](#target-compose_stemspecial)).
+Even better, the Makefile-based approach scales to lots of utility-containers in separate compose files, and can detect and prevent whole categories of errors (like typos in the name of the compose-file, service name, entrypoint, etc) at the start of a hour-long process instead of somewhere in the middle.
+(See [docs for `make --reconn`](https://www.gnu.org/software/make/manual/html_node/Instead-of-Execution.html) to learn more about dry-runs).

-**This simple pattern for dispatching targets in containers is the main feature of `Makefile.compose.mk` as a library, and it's surprisingly powerful.**  The next sections will cover macro arguments, and dispatch syntax/semantics in more detail.
-If you're interested in a demo of how you can use this with k8s-tools.yml, you can skip to [this section](#example--cluster-demo).
+<ins>**This simple pattern for dispatching targets in containers is the main feature of `Makefile.compose.mk` as a library, and it's surprisingly powerful.**</ins>  The next sections will cover macro arguments, and dispatch syntax/semantics in more detail.
+If you're interested in a demo of how you can use this with k8s-tools.yml, you can skip to [this section](#cluster-automation-demo).

 To make this work as expected though, we do have to add more stuff to the compose file.
 In practice the containers you use might be ready, but if they are slim, perhaps not.
 Basically, **if the subtarget is going to run on the container, the container needs to at least have:**  `make`, `bash` (or whatever shell the Makefile uses), and a volume mount to read the `Makefile`.